Top fundraising ideas

 Need some inspiration before UK Coffee Week begins?
-Check out our definitive top ten list of fundraising ideas that you can do in your coffee shop during the week.
+Check out our top fundraising ideas, from the simple to creative, that you run with during the fun-filled week of celebration!

 Do you have a unique idea that you just can't wait to share?
 Please let us know and we'll make sure we shout about it on the run up to UK Coffee Week!

-Some coffee shops even go as far as 10p or 20p from every coffee!
+Some coffee shops even go as far as 10p or 20p from every coffee sold!
 It's completely up to you.

-We've had waterfall cupcakes, droplet biscuits, tumeric lattes and more on the menu for UK Coffee Week in the past!
+We've had waterfall cupcakes, droplet biscuits, tumeric lattes and more on the menu for UK Coffee Week in the past.
+Let’s see what you come up with this year!

 Move your fundraising into the evening by hosting an interactive coffee cocktail making workshop with your customers.